BioBlitz Taxonomy Enhancements

 Why was this developed?

 In 2007, Jug Bay Wetlands Sanctuary planned a BioBlitz, a 24-hour event to find and identify the variety of species at their site.
 Instead of developing a new database system to manage and analyze the results from the BioBlitz, we looked for existing solutions.
 At that time, the All Taxa Biodiversity (ATBI) database was available as a "desktop version" in Microsoft Access.
-ATBI was developed at the Great Smokey Mountains National Park.
-Web-based access to their data is currently available from their Discover Life in America site with additional information about the database.
-There appears to be no reference to the Access database on the current web site.
+Information about ATBI is provided on the Discover Life in America website, but it appears the Access database is no longer available.

 The Jug Bay BioBlitz included heavy involvement with citizen scientists.
 The ATBI seems to have been designed for use by personnel with more taxonomic expertise and a more formal research structure.
 However, the database design was very good and it more than met the Jug Bay requirements.
 We did several things to make it easier for the volunteers.